rohteemie/printf/README.md

 Allowed editors: vi, vim, emacs

-All your files will be compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89
+All files are compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89

-All your files should end with a new line
+All files end with a new line

-A README.md file, at the root of the folder of the project is mandatory

 Your code should use the Betty style.
 It will be checked using betty-style.pl and betty-doc.pl